 Draft copies of this report were furnished to the County Court to provide management with an opportunity to review the report and to respond to the comments and recommendations included in this report.
-All formal responses received have been incorporated into this report.
-Responses have been objectively evaluated and recognized, as appropriate, in the report.
-Responses that indicate corrective action has been taken were not verified at this time, but they will be verified in the next examination.
+The County Court declined to respond.

 COMMENTS AND RECOMMENDATIONS